luciandavila/smartphones-inventory/ruby/app/README.md

 * Lists pagination: I would have implemented the pagination in smartphone's and inventory updates' lists, to avoid loading too much data at once from the database;

-* Design improvements: Although I wrote very basic css, I would like to use some style framework, such as Semantic UI.
+* Design improvements: Although I wrote very basic css, I would like to use some style framework, such as Semantic UI;

-* Test coverage: Increase tests coverage to better cover GET endpoints and their views.
+* Better test coverage: Increase tests coverage to better cover GET endpoints and their views;

+* WebSockets: I would have used action cable to update the processing status of an inventory update, displaying a message with option to see the Inventory right after the processing has finished;

 Furthermore, if this project were to run in production, I would use Rollbar, which is a real-time exception reporting service for Ruby and other languages, it helps to monitor and understand errors occurring in production environment in real time, which enables the development team to rapidly fix errors.